-I know that for many international students, deciding which country to study is difficult because of emotional and family factors.
-Some choose to study abroad in countries closer to them so that they can return to visit their family, vice versa.
+I know that for many international students, deciding which country to study in is difficult because of emotional and family factors.
+Some choose to study abroad in countries closer to them so that they can return to visit their family, and vice versa.
 Some choose more vibrant countries, where there are many communities of their people who speak in their mother tongue.
-And also many of you were very hesitant when choosing Finland as a destination because of rumors such as boredom, depression, unfriendly locals, small population.
-But not so in my opinion.
-When you choose to study abroad, you have more than one responsibility for yourself.
-Therefore, I choose to find joy for myself, from the smallest things.
+And also, many of you were very hesitant when choosing Finland as a destination because of rumors such as boredom, depression, unfriendly locals, and a small population.
+But not so, in my opinion.
+When you choose to study abroad, you are responsible for more than yourself.
+As a result, I choose to find joy in the most insignificant things.

 Stay in touch with family and friends

 I come from Vietnam, so the time zone difference is quite a lot, about 5 hours.
 However, I always try to arrange to call my parents and grandparents every weekend.
 The first is to update my life situation.
 The second is to make sure they stay healthy and happy.
 My father used to joke that he didn’t remember me.
 But every time I talk to my mother, I realize that my father goes to work and always waits until the weekend to receive a call from me.

 HOW FATHERS ARE VALUED IN THE HAPPIEST COUNTRY IN THE WORLD: NORDIC FATHERS IN FINLAND!

 As for friends, it seems simpler, we are young and we often spend more time with friends.
 Honestly, it’s because we’re young and no one goes to bed earlier than midnight.
 Therefore, the possibility that I can contact you is higher, every evening when I have finished studying.

 In order not to experience the feeling of “craving for home rice,” check out how to cook Vietnamese dishes online or rely on regular conversations with your parents for tips or recipes, then cook for yourself any food you like.
 This is also an activity that helps you to improve yourself to be independent in life.